NikKowPHP/social-brain/chapters/chapter-4.md

 *   **For the Architect:** This will feel unnatural.
 Your brain wants to fix things.
 Your specific mission is to use the loop and then *remain silent* for a few seconds to see what happens next.
 *   **For the Connector:** You may already do this naturally.
 Your challenge is to use the "Playback" with more precision.
 Instead of a generic "That sounds hard," try to name the specific emotion: "It sounds like you felt *betrayed*."
 *   **For the Sentinel:** Your focus might be on the risk in their story.
 Your challenge is to consciously ignore the "danger" for a moment and focus only on reflecting their emotional state.
+*   **For the Adaptive Profile:** You can easily switch between Architect (solving) and Connector (feeling) modes.
+Your challenge is one of *timing*.
+Consciously stay in Connector/empathy mode for 30 seconds longer than feels natural before allowing your Architect brain to start looking for solutions.
+Notice what new information emerges in that extra time.

 ---
 ### **Neuro-Toolkit: The Empathy Loop**